-Before each hub is developed, campus design, programming and orientation studies will be completed to provide detailed guidance for its design.
+Before each Mixed-Use Hub is developed, campus design, programming and orientation studies will be completed to provide detailed guidance for its design.
 That guidance will include siting, the location of open space, connections to the public realm and utilities, the location and scale of amenities in the context of adjacent buildings and needs and the ideal sequence of construction.
-The financing and administrative arrangements discussed in the next section will also guide the sitespecific planning of the mixed-use hubs.
+The financing and administrative arrangements discussed in the next section will also guide the site-specific planning of the mixed-use hubs.